rtzaudio/DTC1200_TivaTM4C123AE6PM/README.txt

 download the LMFLASH utility from the link on the RTZ page, or search the web and download free from TI.

+=== VERSION 2.32 (03/09/2019) ==============================================

+Lots of chanages,fixes and improvements to servo loop shuttle modes.
+Also fixed auto-slow features for shuttling so the controller slows the tape automatically near the ends of the reels in shuttle modes.
+The auto-slow config parameters specifies the velocity to slow to.
+The slow-at velocity contig parameters specifies the velocity the emptying reel must reach before auto-slow can trigger.
+Likewise the slow-at offset parameter specifies the offset the reels must be at to trigger auto-slow.
+Normally both of these conditions must be met to trigger auto-slow during high speed shuttle.
+However, either slow-at parameter can be set to zero to disable the test condition.
+For instance, slow-at offset could be set to zero and the auto-slow would trigger any time the reel reached the minimum auto-slow trigger velocity config parameter.

 === VERSION 2.31 (02/11/2019) ==============================================

 Modified to use new AS5047P high resolution reel motor encoders.
 Note